Kendial Lawrence: Milan Rhinos

 Lawrence played in three games for the Rhinos Milano rushing for 307 yards and three touchdowns before signing with the Eskimos on June 24 of 2014.

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 After playing football in Italy during the spring and early summer in 2014, Lawrence signed with the Edmonton Eskimos of the Canadian Football League, partway through the 2014 CFL season.
 After putting up a dazzling 850 yards from scrimmage in 2014 in half season, Lawrence's stats on offense slipped in 2015, while Lawrence's usage on special teams as a returner increased for the eventual Grey Cup champion Eskimos.

 Saskatchewan Roughriders

 Lawrence was signed by the Saskatchewan Roughriders on February 10, 2016.
 Lawrence played in 11 games for the Roughriders carrying the ball 37 times for 150 yards with one touchdown.
 He also caught 17 passes for 129 yards and was used extensively on punt and kick-off return.
 He was released by the club on October 1, 2016.